 Getting to the trail entrance is quite a chore in and of itself, as it will take about 15 minutes from Pile Gate to climb some 550-odd steps.
 Once at the foot of Srđ, the newly marked trail entrance (look for the small section of sidewalk and stairs nestled between a grove of Cyprus trees) is located off the E65 highway so take heed when crossing; the cars will not stop for you!
 If you should wonder too far off course when making your way to the trail entrance, the landmark to look for is the tunnel leading into the city sporting the “Dobrodošli!” sign.
 Here is my Srđ Google map beginning from Pile Gate which I have found to be one of the more direct routes to the trail entrance, however, there are dozens of routes you can take to the entrance depending upon your starting point (be sure to zoom in to see the trial).

 The serpentine path can be somewhat perilous with its loose gravel, rocks, stones (and occasional boulder) and the dozen or so switch-backs, each equaling about 100 meters in length as it winds its way to the top.
 The first third of the trail winds through a forest of evergreens and lush vegetation indigenous to the area with a symphony of cicadas humming in the tree-tops.
 The needle-droppings though out the years have provided a natural cushion, making this section of the trail easy on the feet.
 Traversing upward, the trail soon opens up to expose the rough hillside of the white limestone rock that the city is built from.
 The same rock is used to fortify the path with border stones and retaining walls that must date back a couple centuries.
 There are, however, a few sections of path blown out from mortars and care should be exercised (note: most have now been repaired).
-Although deemed safe, it is still advised to stay on the beaten path due to stray land mines remaining from the 1990’s war that may lay undetonated along the outskirts.
-Other obstacles to steer clear of include the aforementioned missing sections, donkey dung, ticks, larger rocks that stick up about toe-catching height and can be a source of twisted ankles or scrapped knees, and the unforgiving mid-day sun.
+Although deemed safe, it is still advised to stay on the beaten path due to stray mortar and land mines remaining from the 1990’s war that may lay undetonated along the outskirts.
+Other obstacles to steer clear of include the aforementioned missing sections, donkey dung, ticks, larger rocks (that tend to stick up about toe-catching height and can be a source of twisted ankles or scrapped knees), and the unforgiving mid-day sun.
 One day I even saw what I believe to be a wild cat, but it was very timid and dashed off to the cover of the forest brush upon eying me.

 Hikers will notice the placement of 14, five-foot wooden crosses in the middle of every trail section to represent the Stations of the Cross during Jesus’ last hours before his Crucifixion.
 Each cross is placed on a concrete block and have a Roman numeral inscribed on them starting with one at the bottom of the mount and ending with 14 (XIV) at the top.
 Some even have shell casing remnants placed at the foot of the cross acting as make-shift shrines.
 I’m sure the crosses’ significance also double to commemorate of the war as the symbol of Croatian Catholicism is strong.
 Beginning in 2012, bronze plaques measuring 1.5 m x 1.5 m at each hairpin have been erected depicting the stations of the cross (corresponding to the wooded crosses on each switchback) that appear to have been sculpted by a variety of artists.
 Each plaque is anchored atop a limestone rock wall with a seating area that were being built in the summer of 2013.
 In fact, as I hiked Srđ in the mornings I would see the workmen constructing the bases starting at the bottom and working their way upward.
 In order for supplies to make it to each plaque, a small front loader tractor was used to deliver the goods.
 Unfortunately, the modern mule has caused ware and tear to the path carving ruts and loosening the side stones ultimately making it more difficult to traverse while making the path more haphazard.
 Hopefully the path will be graded back once the project is complete.